Insights

 The UK has led the world in decarbonising its power system, and can further accelerate the growth of renewables by addressing key barriers, such as planning, permitting and regulatory processes, improving grid infrastructure, and ensuring a coordinated approach.

-With record-high international gas prices, a rapid expansion of UK renewable capacity will help to ensure energy security and enable us to reach Net Zero cheaper, and faster.
+A rapid expansion of UK renewable capacity will help to ensure energy security, shielding us from volatile gas prices, and enable us to reach Net Zero cheaper and faster.

 Today, renewable energy sources (such as onshore and offshore wind, solar, tidal, biomass and hydro) make-up a significant proportion of the electricity mix that powers UK homes and businesses.